refinedev/refine/documentation/blog/2022-08-26-react-content-filtering.md

 The recommended way to set up the refine project is to use [superplate](https://github.com/pankod/superplate), which will let us configure the refine boilerplate.

-Run `npx superplate-cli -p refine-react -b v3 tutorial` and select your package manager, project name, user interface framework, router, data, auth provider, and internationalization library.
+Run `npm create refine-app@latest tutorial -- -p refine-react -b v3` and select your package manager, project name, user interface framework, router, data, auth provider, and internationalization library.

 <div class="img-container">